accoffin12/-streaming-05-smart-smoker/README.md

 | foodB_listening_workerV1.log | logs folder | log | M6 |

 # 2. Machine Specs
 This project was creating a Windows OS computer with the following specs.
-These are not requried to run the repository.
+These are not required to run the repository.
 For further details on the machine used go to the "utils folder" and open the "util_output" folder to access the full output.
 The "util_about.py" was created by NW Missouri State University and was added to the repository to provide technical information.

 * Operating System: nt Windows 10
 * System Architecture: 64bit